-I have two young kids, and like every parent I want the best for them — not just the best job opportunities, and not just the best education.
-I also want them to come home every day happy and safe and proud of what they’ve learned.
+I have two young kids, and like every parent I want the best for them.
+And not just the best job opportunities and best education — I also want them to come home every day happy and safe and proud of what they’ve learned.

 Unfortunately, we’ve seen our K-12 budget sink steadily over the past 8 years.

 To stop the cycle, we need to first stop the funding leaks and remove barriers to continuing education.
 And we need to ensure we’re using best practices with a proven track record of success like enrolling more students into pre-K programs across the state, which has been proven to improve high school graduation rates.

 Once upon a time, there was more fresh water in Georgia than the population could possibly use.